-My Ph.D was awarded in July 2013 by the University of Edinburgh.
+My Ph.D in economics was awarded in July 2013 by the University of Edinburgh.
 Before returning to university to study economics, I was a qualified life insurance Actuary (FFA 2006).
 My previous degrees were in Mathematics and Physics.

 I have a diverse set of research interests within applied micro- and macro-economics with the common theme of trying to inform long term policy issues.
 Amongst other projects, I have worked on the link between state size and productivity using trade models, the problem of optimal climate change policy using models with credit frictions, and I have studied inequality using microsimulation models.

 The goal of my work is to provide policy relevant research, and my experience to date has included engaging with policy makers and writing in the press, both about general economic issues and about my specific research.